-If you’re tired of relying on bad credit loans and no credit check loans when you need to cover an unforeseen expense, then you’re going to need to improve your credit score.
+If you’re tired of finding yourself with few options when you need to cover an unforeseen expense, then you’re going to need to improve your credit score.
 But how long is that going to take?

 Well, it’s going to depend on how low your score is, and why your score is lousy in the first place.
 Here’s what you need to know.

 There is no one-size-fits-all answer.

 One of the reasons that this question doesn’t have one answer to rule them all, is because “bad credit” is a pretty broad definition.

 FICO credit scores are scored on a scale from 300 to 850, with 850 being the best score possible and 300 being the worst.
 A prime credit score—which is a more technical way of saying a “good” credit score—is generally considered to be any score above 680.

 Once you’re in that range, you can start getting qualified for a wide range of unsecured personal loans from traditional lending institutions like banks and online loan companies.
 And when you take out secured loans like auto or mortgage loans, you’ll be able to qualify for much better terms and lower interest rates.

 If you have a score under 680, on the other hand, then your score is generally considered to be “subprime”—but this isn’t necessarily the same thing as bad credit.
 You can still qualify for some traditional personal loans if you have a score under 680.
 It’s when your score dips to below the 620 to 630 range that the bad credit label starts to really stick.

 But even then, a score that’s in the 400 range is much, much worse than a score of 619, even if both of them still qualify as “bad credit.”
 The bottom line is this: The lower your score is, the more damage that has been done, and the longer it is going to take to fix.